Gdzin-creat/GGCchat-/README.md

 # GGCchat-
-base scripts from creating chatbot witch IA
+base scripts from creating chatbot witch IA by Rstudio and Python